What do we do?

 The coordinating NGOs partner with civil society leaders and grassroots activists to identify and uplift areas where companies can engage to mitigate human rights risks and negative impacts.
 Our ability to provide a local, operational perspective to particular human rights issues is at the core of the Business Network.

-Members of the network appreciate such convening are not in lieu of actual consultative processes with civil society as part of companies’ human rights due diligence, and that they can in no way replace or undermine such processes, in particular free, prior & informed consent processes with indigenous peoples.
+Participants of the network appreciate such convening are not in lieu of actual consultative processes with civil society as part of companies’ human rights due diligence, and that they can in no way replace or undermine such processes, in particular free, prior & informed consent processes with indigenous peoples.

-Membership Requirements
+Participation Requirements